GabeRibeiro/EGS_projeto/notification_service/README.md

 - Email Notification

 ### Push Notifications
-Push notifications are implemented using the Socket.IO library, as such, integration with a push notification client is relatively trivial.
+Push notifications are implemented using the Socket.IO library, as such, integration with a push notification client is somewhat trivial.

 In the folder [fe_sdk](./fe_sdk) there is an example of usage.

 ### Not yet implemented

 ### Not going to implement:
-- Phone Text Notification: due to the need of having  a mobile number all services charge some money for its usage, unlike email.
+- Phone Text Notification: due to the need of having  a mobile number all services found charge some money for its usage, unlike email.

 ## Execution
+This service can be run either by using the provided docker compose files or by building the source and execute it by hand, however that requires manual installation of its dependencies.

+### Docker Compose
+Both a dockerfile and a docker compose + postgres init sql files are provided and can be found in the [deploy](deploy) folder.

+### Source

-At the moment this service can only be built and executed by using npm scripts.
+This service can be built and executed by using the provided npm scripts.

-### Dependencies:
+#### Dependencies:
 The following dependecies have to be present in the system:
 - NodeJS >= v16
 - PostgresSQL server